Can CBD cause fetal alcohol syndrome, and is it safe to use when pregnant?

 CBD and FAS

-A study, published in Scientific Reports, a Nature Research, tested whether cannabinoids intensify alcohol-induced congenital disabilities.
+A 2019 study, published in Scientific Reports, tested whether cannabinoids intensify alcohol-induced congenital disabilities(2).
+The study was the first research to show such a connection in mammals.

 Results showed how a single exposure to cannabinoids during early pregnancy could cause growth problems in a developing embryo.